There’s an ancient tradition that many of us still practice during the holidays.

 - Chop needles into ½-inch pieces, to help release essence.

-- Place 1 Tbsp. of chopped needles into a mug, and pour boiling water over needles, and allow to steep for 5-10 minutes.
+- Place 1 tbsp. of chopped needles into a mug and pour boiling water over top, allowing to steep for 5-10 minutes.

 - Squeeze lemon into tea for flavor, or use as garnish.

 4. Use the nuts.
-The “fruit” of these sacred trees can be found in the scales or spines of the pinecone, and is known for its own set of health benefits, including: appetite suppression, boosting energy, reducing risk of heart disease, anti-aging, and improving vision.
-Use in salads and other recipes, or simply enjoy as a snack.
+The “fruit” of these sacred trees can be found in the scales or spines of the pinecone, and is known for its own set of health benefits.
+These include: appetite suppression, boosting energy, reducing risk of heart disease, anti-aging, and improving vision.
+Use the nuts in salads and other recipes, or simply enjoy them as a snack.

 5. Use the oil.
 Invigorating and cleansing, pine essential oil can alleviate headaches, relieve pain, boost energy and mood, treat acne and other skin conditions, act as a decongestant, and freshen a room.
-Consider diffusing the oil in a room, or adding a few drops to a bath for a rejuvenating and restorative experience.
+Consider diffusing the oil at home, or adding a few drops to a bath for a rejuvenating and restorative experience.

 Host of Remedy: Ancient Medicine for Modern Illness

 I have gratitude for you and ll the wisdom you are sharing with us.
 Pine has always beed in my pharmacopeia.
 Such good medicine!